ojii/pymaging/docs/dev/api.rst

         This method is just a shortcut around :meth:`set_color` which allows users to write shape classes that do the heavy lifting for them.

         This method operates **in place** and does not return a copy of this image!

+    .. method:: merge(padding_top, padding_left, image):

+        Draws the image passed in on top of this image at the location indicated with the padding.

+        This method operates **in place** and does not return a copy of this image!